polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/widgets/README.md

 * [DateTimePicker](datetimepicker/) - Allows the user to pick a date, and optionally a time.
 * [Navbar](navbar/) - Creates a navigational "menu" with Ajax support.

+To understand how these are built, please check out the documentation for the [common-widgets](../../common-widgets/).